joeypiccola/timezone_win/README.md

  * ```timezone```       - The timezone to use.

 ## Usage
 This module leverages tzutil.exe to set the timezone.
-It also leverages powershell and WMI (specifally the win32_timezone class) to get the current timezone.
+It also leverages PowerShell and WMI (specifically the win32_timezone class) to get the current timezone.
 Below are the permitted timezone values that may be used.

 ## Example